 We believe that successful students require both excellent academic and pastoral support.
-There are a range of people and services available to you, within the Department, wider in the College and external organisations, that can provide personal, wellbeing and academic support
+There are a range of people and services available to you, within the Department, wider in the College and external organisations, that can provide personal, wellbeing and academic support.

 Support within the Department

-Student Wellbeing Advisor
+Student Wellbeing Adviser

 Location: Level 1, Room 141B, City and Guilds Building (near the Flight Simulator)